GIScience/gis-training-resource-center/content/Wiki/en_qgis_OpenStreetMap_wiki.md

 which will assist you in writing your queries.
 ***Example***
-To search for schools in your bounding box or search area you can either write the query yourself or get it build by the wizard.
+To search for schools in your bounding box or search area you can either write the query yourself or get it built by the wizard.
 **1. Check Tagging Guidelines**
 Search for it in the [OSM wiki](https://wiki.openstreetmap.org/wiki/Tags) and/or [taginfo](https://taginfo.openstreetmap.org).
 In our example it is: *amenity=school*
 **2. Write or build the query**
-Either use the wizard by tiping in *amenity=school in Heidelberg* or write your own query (f. e. for your bounding box):
+Either use the wizard by typing in *amenity=school in Heidelberg* or write your own query (f. e. for your bounding box):
 **Wizard:**
 ```{figure} /fig/en_wizard_overpassturbo.png